tituionut/flux-training/part02/README.md

 1. Look at the source controller logs
 2. Update the application in `workshop-flux-bootstrap` Git repository
+   * E.g. by changing the amount of replicas
-3. Annotate your "root" Git repository
+3. Annotate your "root" Git repository to force synchronization
    * `kubectl annotate --overwrite gitrepository/flux-system -n flux-system reconcile.fluxcd.io/requestedAt="$(date +%s)"`
 4. Look at the source controller logs

 ## exercise 2
-Flux will use Kustomize to make sure the state of the cluster is the same as the state in the Git repository.
+Flux will use `Kustomization` object (not Kustomize `Kustomization`, but Flux `Kustomization`) to make sure the state of the cluster is the same as the state in the Git repository.

 1. If you have not done so already, push `app.yaml` to `workshop-flux-bootstrap`
 2. Make sure the application is deployed